The inspiring true story of a US Special Forces soldier who was medically retired after stepping on an IED, and his incredible return to active duty!

 landmines are indiscriminate: they inflict injury and death long after their military purpose has passed and ultimately terrorize the civilian population, cutting them off from using their land.

-My 501C3 nonprofit foundation donates all the equipment we donations so these life savings devices will remain in the areas which need it most.
+My 501C3 nonprofit foundation donates all the equipment, so these life-saving devices will remain in the areas and in the hands of deminers that need it most, making areas safe so civilians can start to rebuild their lives.

 The more money we raise, the more we can expand our de-mining operations to other countries around the world that desperately need aid and assistance removing explosive hazards.